Leave a Message

 • Floor-to-ceiling glass

-• Integration with slope
+• Integration with hillside contours

 • Indoor-outdoor transitions